Minut sa njom

 Minut sa njom (trans.
 A Minute with Her) is the eighteenth studio album from Serbian and former Yugoslav rock band Riblja Čorba.

-The album features mostly love songs, and is the first Riblja Čorba album since their 1981 album Pokvarena mašta i prljave strasti which does not feature any song with political-related lyrics.
+The album features mostly love songs and is the first Riblja Čorba album since their 1981 album Pokvarena mašta i prljave strasti which does not feature any songs with political-related lyrics.

 Album cover

 The album cover was designed by Jugoslav and Jakša Vlahović.